akeneo/pim-helpcenter/content/md/assets/pam-migration-guide.md

 ## I don't have a lot of time to spend on a migration
 If you want to go fast in this asset migration, you can first use the [fully-automatic migration](full-automatic-pam-migration.html) to test if it fits your needs.

-And if it doesn't, you can take a look at the other migration strategies.
+And if it doesn't fit your needs, you can take a look at the other migration strategies: [family-by-family migration](family-by-family-pam-migration.html) or [fully-manual migration guide](full-manual-pam-migration.html).

 ## I want to control each step of the migration
 Please follow the step-by-step [fully-manual migration guide](full-manual-pam-migration.html).

 ## I would like to migrate my asset connectors
-The existing PAM API endpoints are deprecated.
+The existing PAM API endpoints have been deprecated in 3.2 and removed in 4.0.

-So the connectors that previously imported or exported your PAM assets need to be updated to fit our new 4.0 asset structure.
+So your connectors that previously imported or exported your PAM assets need to be updated to fit our new 4.0 asset structure.

-If you use an Akeneo premium connector, they will be soon updated for the new Asset Manager.
+If you use an Akeneo premium connector (with Magento or Salesforce Ecommerce cloud), they will be soon compatible with the new Asset Manager.

 :::info
 New API endpoints are available and explained in our [API documentation of the Asset Manager](https://api.akeneo.com/documentation/asset-manager.html).